webarch-coop/ansible-role-ansible/README.md

 **NOTE: This role needs work, it doesn't currently upgrade PyPI packages that have been installed using `pipx` and `pipx` is now the default install method so, for now, running `rm -rf ~/.local/pipx/venvs/ansible` before running this role is the best way to use it.**

-This repo contains an Ansible role designed to be run by a non-root user [against a localhost](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html#running-against-localhost) running Debian Trixie, Debian Bookworm, Debian Bullseye or Ubuntu Jammy using the systems `.deb` installed version of Ansible in order to install or upgrade [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [Ansible Lint](https://github.com/ansible/ansible-lint), [Molecule](https://github.com/ansible-community/molecule) and other [Python Package Index](https://pypi.org/) (PyPI) packages using [pipx](https://pypa.github.io/pipx/).
+This repo contains an Ansible role designed to be run by a non-root user [against a localhost](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html#running-against-localhost) running Debian Trixie, Debian Bookworm, Debian Bullseye, Ubuntu Noble or Ubuntu Jammy using the systems `.deb` installed version of Ansible in order to install or upgrade [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), [Ansible Lint](https://github.com/ansible/ansible-lint), [Molecule](https://github.com/ansible-community/molecule) and other [Python Package Index](https://pypi.org/) (PyPI) packages using [pipx](https://pypa.github.io/pipx/).

 This role is tested using [GitLab CI](.gitlab-ci.yml) on Debian Trixie, Debian Bookworm and Ubuntu Jammy.